somasis/musl-wiki/faq.md

 - that's a HUGE risk to pay for the sake of a basically-useless and possibly-harmful "feature"

+# Q: My writes to /proc using stdio don't work as intended

+These are special files that need atomic write()s.
+The relationship between stdio output and writes on the underlying fd is not specified.

 # Q: My dynamically linked program crashes on PowerPC!

 Make sure you pass `-Wl,--secure-plt` when you use dynamic linking.
 Musl only